 The Texas Citizens Participation Act is a new and changing area of law.

 If you are served with what might be a SLAPP lawsuit, you should talk to a lawyer.
-Use the Legal Help Finder tool to help you find a lawyer.
+Use the Legal Help Directory tool to help you find a lawyer.

 If you win your anti-SLAPP motion, the court might sanction the other party.